AI is a people problem disguised as a technology problem.

 The companies winning with AI aren't the ones with the best tools.
 They're the ones who've built the human capability to use them.
 I help enterprise companies move from AI experimentation to enterprise capability.

-The problem I've solved is AI upskilling at scale.
+The problem I solve is AI upskilling at scale.

 The AI initiatives I see stall in the gap between awareness and capability.
 Executives understand that the technology matters.
 Teams have access to the tools.
 But the organizational muscle isn't there.
 Knowing which problems to point AI at, building the internal champions, generating use cases that fit the actual business: these don't show up on their own.